 The latest Apple OLED news:

 Japan Display (JDI) announced that it has finally secured the 80 billion Yen (around $740 million) bailout plan.
-The large investment will come from Chin-based Harvest Group, Hong Kong-based activist investor Oasis Management and an unnamed JDI customer - which is likely to be Apple.
+The large investment will come from the China-based Harvest Group, Hong Kong-based activist investor Oasis Management and an unnamed JDI customer - which is likely to be Apple.

 Japan Display says that it plans to hold a shareholders meeting on August 29th to formalize the bailout plan.